top of page

 • Writer's pictureMaggie Meahl

-Recently, while procrastinating on my research and writing on Margaret Baret Huntington Stoughton (MBHS), 17th century Puritan immigrant, I found some fresh on-line images connected to Jedediah "Jed" Huntington--one of Margaret's many descendants and unsung hero of the American Revolution.
+Recently, while procrastinating on my research and writing on Margaret Barret Huntington Stoughton (MBHS), Seventeenth-century Puritan immigrant, I found some fresh on-line images connected to Jedediah "Jed" Huntington--one of Margaret's many descendants and an important Connecticut military player of the American Revolution.

 Jed in the simple clothes of a pious man who had just participated in the long war.

-Post-War Miniature of Jed, circa 1780s.
-By John Trumbull, Faithy's youngest brother.
+Post-War Miniature of Jedediah Huntington, circa 1780s.
+By John Trumbull, Revolutionary War artist and also Jed's brother-in-law.

 "Mt.Vernon."
 Jed and Nancy Huntington's iconic mansion built in 1788 (New London) to resemble his revered friend George Washington's home.
 The Huntingtons moved to New London after George Washington tapped Jed to be custom's official for the port of New London.
 It was located in the center of New London until 1948 when it was razed in order to build an A&P. At that point, it was in disrepair and had many bad architectural additions.